Our Recommendations (in no particular order)

 Christmas Story House

 See the house from the movie A Christmas Story, located in Cleveland's Tremont neighborhood.
-Today it includes a museum which features original props, costumes and memorabilia from the film.
+The tour includes a museum which features original props, costumes and memorabilia from the film and an amazing gift shop.

 Lake View Cemetery